CrunchyData/postgres-operator/hugo/content/Security/_index.md

 The *conf/postgresql-operator/pgorole* file is read at start up time when the operator is deployed to the Kubernetes cluster.
 This file defines the Operator roles whereby Operator API users can be authorized.

-The *conf/postgresql-operator/pgouser* file is read at start up time also and contains username, password, and role information as follows:
+The *conf/postgresql-operator/pgouser* file is read at start up time also and contains username, password, role, and namespace information as follows:

-    username:password:pgoadmin
-    testuser:testpass:pgoadmin
-    readonlyuser:testpass:pgoreader
+    username:password:pgoadmin:
+    pgouser1:password:pgoadmin:pgouser1
+    pgouser2:password:pgoadmin:pgouser2
+    pgouser3:password:pgoadmin:pgouser1,pgouser2
+    readonlyuser:password:pgoreader:

+The format of the pgouser server file is:

+    <username>:<password>:<role>:<namespace,namespace>

+The namespace is a comma separated list of namespaces that user has access to.
+If you do not specify a namespace, then all namespaces is assumed, meaning this user can access any namespace that the Operator is watching.

 A user creates a *.pgouser* file in their $HOME directory to identify themselves to the Operator.
 An entry in .pgouser will need to match